-As well as it being an offence to posesses articles for use in a fraud there is another offence of making, adapting, supplying or offering to supply an article for use in fraud.
+As well as it being an offence to possess articles for use in fraud there is another offence of making, adapting, supplying or offering to supply an article for use in fraud.
 This criminalises anyone who is involved in the manufacture of these items, and anyone who deals in them.
 This can include people who write software to help them hack into financial databases, or people make skimming devices for use in credit card fraud.
 It can also include people who trade in such devices and software.

 The prosecution have to prove not just that the person was involved in making or supplying the items in question.
 The jury have to be sure that the person either knew that it was designed or intended for a fraudulent purpose

 The key to any successful defence is preparation.
 This means working through the material with your fraud defence lawyers so that when the case finally gets to court your barrister can help the jury to understand what the items are and what intention you may have had.